Architeuthis-Flux/Jumperless-docs/docs/04-oled.md

 4. Output is ready to use as a startup image or edit in the bitmap editor

 Then you can mount your Jumperless's filesystem as a mass storage device with `U` and drop it into the `/images/` folder.

+### Check out the [`/scripts` folder](https://github.com/Architeuthis-Flux/JumperlOS/tree/main/scripts) in the [JumperlOS repo](https://github.com/Architeuthis-Flux/JumperlOS/tree/main), there are a few other scripts related to dealing with bitmaps.